Arduino UNO - 3D Model - Screen Shot- Blog Thumbnail

 Upload the modified code to the Arduino and then close the serial monitor.

-The fourth step is to download and install Processing and toxiclibs libraries, see the latest toxiclibs libraries on bitbucket.
-Unzip the “toxiclibs-complete-0020.zip” file and copy all folders to the Processing “libraries” in “My Documents” folder.
-Download “F-15 3D Model” and “MPUF15” files from the links below and unzip them in the same folder.
+The fourth step is to download and install Processing and toxiclibs libraries and see the latest toxiclibs libraries on bitbucket.
+Unzip the “toxiclibs-complete-0020.zip” file and copy all folders to the Processing “libraries” in the “My Documents” folder.
+Download the “F-15 3D Model” and “MPUF15” files from the links below and unzip them in the same folder.
 Run the Processing IDE and open MPUF15.pde (a modified version of MPUTeapot).
 Finally, run it by pressing the play button.

 Check out this video

-Here are some references I used to learn more about the MPU-6050:
+Here are some references that I used to learn about the MPU-6050:

 Arduino